6 Reasons To Follow A Maths Mastery Approach From Year 1 To Year 6

 The 6 key benefits of adopting a mastery approach in Maths for your Key Stage 1 and Key Stage 2 Maths lessons – even when you’re not following an entire Shanghai Maths approach are as follows:

 - 1. Maths Mastery Year 1 and Year 2: Less marking

-- Children apply their learning in Maths
+- 2. Maths Mastery Year 3: Children apply their learning across years

-- Children are better Mathematicians and learners
+- 6. Maths mastery KS1 and KS2: Children are better mathematicians and learners

 That got your attention didn’t it?
 One of the cornerstones of a mastery approach at primary is keeping your class working together so that everyone can access and master what is being taught.
 This provides continuous opportunities to discuss common errors and misconceptions as they occur.

 Year 1 subtraction following a maths mastery method

 Take a Year 1 class who are learning how to subtract on a numberline.
 The benchmark for the lesson is that you want all children to come away having made the link with their prior learning about adding on a numberline.

 e.g. 14 – 6 = 8 is inextricably linked to 8 + 6 = 14.

 Knowing which pupils have not made that link and why enables you to act swiftly and put a short, sharp, “keep up” session in place to give struggling learners further support.
 This is your detailed marking for those children.